Is Texas a community property state? Yes, but with a caveat. Read on for everything you need to know about community property laws in Texas.

 That said, the community property division could impact a spouse's financial position and ability to support themselves, which could impact whether they are eligible for spousal maintenance in Texas.

 So, is Texas a community property state?
-Yes, it is, but it does not require community property to be divided 50/50, unlike some other community property states.
+Yes, but it does not require community property to be divided 50/50, unlike some other community property states.

 Instead, Texas community property laws require the court to aim for a property division that is "just and right."